 You only get one shot to present your pitch deck to important investors.
 Sharing your pitch deck and receiving feedback is highly important.
 Have a colleague or mentor listen to your pitch deck, then take note of any questions or concerns they had during the revision process.
 Can your pitch deck be read and understood in 5 minutes or less?

 Make sure to focus on creating a solid financial plan.
 Create a chart that explains your sales forecast and what your earnings will look like over the next 2-3 years.
 The key here is to not get too cocky.
 While it's obvious you're aiming to impress, one of the worst mistakes you can make is promising more than you can deliver.
 Investors appreciate realistic estimations.

 While this may seem like the most painful part of the pitch deck process, it's important to be upfront about what you're looking to receive from your investors -- and more importantly, how their cash will be spent.
 Present a solid outline explaining how their investment will improve your startup.
 Point out innovative ways you intend to use their funding to improve areas where your company is struggling.

-Forbes keeps it real: 9 out of 10 startups today will fail.
+Entrepreneur keeps it real: 9 out of 10 startups today will fail.
 Yours doesn’t have to be one of them -- success begins with a solid plan, and by creating a pitch deck that focuses on problem solving, looks professional and shows off your personality, you’ll be one step closer to achieving the success you’ve dreamed of.
 Not sure where to begin?
 Check out Slidebean’s step by step guide on outlining your first pitch deck.